einsaetze-finanzen/einsaetze-finanzen/README.md

 - 👋 Hi, I’m @einsaetze-finanzen
-- 👀 I’m interested in Coding with Swift and Tennis
+- 👀 I’m interested in Swift, Python, JavaScript, (HTML, CSS) and servers.
-- 🌱 I’m currently learning to create Swift-Packages with Firebase
+- 🌱 I’m currently learning to create a multi-page website with additionally Firebase or a server included
+- 😀 Please contact if you can help me!
 - 📫 How to reach me - with the Chat function

 <!---
 einsaetze-finanzen/einsaetze-finanzen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a lok at your changes.
 --->